adrian-qorbani/adrian-qorbani/README.md

 # 💫 Hi, I'm Mahdi

-I'm a dedicated fullstack developer (back-end focused) with +1 year of experience.
-With a strong grasp on computer science principles and hands on  with various programming languages and frameworks, I am proficient in designing scalable systems and optimizing application performance. 🚀
+I'm a web and software developer with expertise in full-stack technologies, specialized in JAMstack and PERN.
+My passion lies in crafting seamless digital experiences across devices and solving complex problems with innovative solutions, delivering efficient, scalable web applications and optimizing online presence of my customers 🚀

 ## Skills & Technologies

 - **Languages:** Proficient in [JavaScript (+ TypeScript) and Python].
 - **Frameworks & Libraries:** Experienced with [Express, NestJS, Fastify and Flask].
-- **Databases:** Skilled in working with both SQL (PostgreSQL) and NoSQL (MongoDB) databases.
+- **Databases:** Skilled in working with SQL (PostgreSQL) and NoSQL (MongoDB) databases.
 - **Tools:** Proficient in Git version control systems, containerization with Docker, and cloud platforms including AWS and Azure.

 ## Education